A Witch's Life in Mongol

 A Witch's Life in Mongol (天幕のジャードゥーガル, Tenmaku no Jādūgaru) is a Japanese manga series written and illustrated by Tomato Soup.
-It began serialization on Akita Shoten's Souffle website in September 2021.
-As of April 2025, the series' individual chapters have been collected in five tankōbon volumes.
-An anime television series adaptation produced by Science Saru is set to premiere in 2026.
+It began serialization on Akita Shoten's Souffle website in September 2021, and in parallel alongside Mystery Bonita in March 2025.
+An anime television series adaptation produced by Science Saru, titled Jaadugar: A Witch in Mongolia, aired from July to September 2026.

 Plot

-In the 13th century, in the city of Tus, Fatima was sold as a slave to a family of scholars, and although she initially tried to run away, they taught her the importance of knowledge and she ended up working and studying in their home.
+In the early 13th century, in the city of Tus, Khwarazmian Empire, Sitara is sold as a slave to a family of scholars.
+Although she initially tries to run away, the family teaches her the importance of knowledge and she ends up working and studying in their home.

-After the heir to the family left for Nishapur to further his studies, the Mongols invaded Tus.
-Fatima was captured by Tolui's army and her master was killed while protecting her.
-After being taken to Mongolia, Fatima begins to think about taking revenge on the Mongols.
+After the heir to the family leaves for Nishapur to further his studies, the Mongols invade Tus.
+Sitara is captured by Tolui's army and her master is killed while protecting her.
+After being taken to Mongolia, she takes on the name Fatima and begins to plot her revenge on the Mongols.